 She completed her surgical training in the South West Thames Region, at St Mark’s Hospital and at Mount Sinai Hospital in Toronto.
-She then spent three years as a consultant at the Royal London Hospital before returning to St Mark’s.
-During this time Sue set up a family cancer clinic to provide services for inherited or potentially inherited colorectal cancer in the North East London Cancer Network.
-Sue's practice covers most aspects of colorectal and anal surgery.
-Her main subspecialist area of expertise is in inherited colorectal cancer syndromes and she is the Director of the St Mark's Hospital Polyposis Registry.
+She then spent three ears as a consultant at the Royal London Hospital before returning to St Mark’s, where she was previously Dean and Director of the Polyposis Registry.

 She is now working part-time and no longer operating; her practice covers inherited colorectal cancer syndromes and complex second opinions, mainly related to ileoanal pouch surgery.